ku-sldg/protocol_ordering/src/chase_analysis/README.md

 Protocol (par): `*target: @p1 [(rtm p3 a2) +~+ @p3 [(a2 p4 ker) +~+ @p4 (vc p4 sys)]]`

-## a1-a2-vc-ker-sys
+## rtm-a1-a2-vc-ker-sys

-This Copland phrase combines the measurement operations in a1-vc-sys and a2-ker-sys.
+This Copland phrase combines the measurement operations in rtm-a1-vc-sys and rtm-a2-ker-sys.

 Protocol: `*target: @p1 ( rtm p3 a1 +~+ rtm p3 a2)  +<+ @p3 ( a1 p4 vc +~+ a2 p4 ker ) +<+ @p4 ((ker p4 vc) +<+ (vc p4 sys1 ))`

-## ker_vc-sys
+## ker-vc-sys

 These Copland phrases include the kernel measuring the virus checker and the virus checker measuring the system.
 This is different from the "Confining" paper where the virus checker was previously measured by a1.
 Here it is measured by the kernel.